 The same is true when combining countries in a regional pass.
 Most major cities in Europe are at least two hours apart by express train, which can be expensive individually.
 The larger the country the more those tickets between major cities cost so passes make even more sense.
 Also, most regional or single country passes are available in Second Class for all ages, so that saves even more.
 The bottom line is, if you are stopping nightly in smaller nearby cities a pass isn’t worth it, but if you are connecting the major tourist highlight destinations it might be a great deal.

-By the way, the Eurostar (between London and Paris or Brussels) is a separate system and you should buy early
+By the way, the Eurostar (between London and Paris or Brussels or Amsterdam) is a separate system and you should buy early

 The European rail system is confusing at first, so it’s worth pointing out that the Eurostar trains between London and Paris or Brussels are a totally different system and the prices are more like air tickets.
 In other words, they start out cheap 6 months in advance and prices go up as the travel date approaches.
 For that reason it’s wise to book Eurostar tickets as early as possible.
 If you buy a Eurail Pass you can get a Eurostar discount through the same company.

 If you are on a really low budget, a Eurail Pass isn’t a good idea

 Here’s the thing.
 As we’ll discuss below, there are many potential benefits to Eurail Passes, and they will often save you money, but they do cost a lot and they only really save you money when traveling in the more expensive countries.

 So let’s say you have a flight to Rome and then US$2,000 to last you a month after you arrive.
 Buying a Eurail Pass before you go would help you see a lot in that month, but you’d practically need to sleep in parks for your funds to last the whole time.
 You’d be better off moving slowly in the southern countries, or just in Italy itself, as a way to have the best holiday on your budget.